Introduction to Stock Market in India

 - BSE’s popular equity index – the S&P BSE SENSEX – is India’s most widely tracked stock market benchmark index.

-- It is traded internationally on the EUREX as well as leading exchanges of the BRCS nations (Brazil, Russia, China, and South Africa).
+- It is traded internationally on the EUREX and leading exchanges of the BRCS nations (Brazil, Russia, China, and South Africa).

 Functional Timing of the BSE